 You were being a safe and careful driver and you were injured because of another person’s recklessness—you deserve justice and monetary compensation!
 The only way to get it is to file an injury claim against the party that hurt you.
 Filing a claim isn’t easy, and Michigan has some special laws that need to be considered during the process.
 Get help with your claim today.

-Call David Christensen Law to discuss your auto injury claim with an experienced claims attorney.
+Call Christensen Law to discuss your auto injury claim with an experienced claims attorney.
 We offer free case evaluations so that you can be sure that your case qualifies to leave the no-fault auto insurance system.
-To reach an attorney, dial 248-213-4900 or complete the form below.
+To reach an attorney, call us or complete the form below.